gen-classroom/projet-ngueukam_parrino_tomic_lopes/README.md

-**Authors:** Parrino Alessandro, Rui Filipe, Tomic Mario and Wilfried Karel.
+**Authors:** Parrino Alessandro, Rui Filipe Lopes Gouveia, Tomic Mario and Ngueukam Djeuda Wilfried Karel.

 <!-- ABOUT THE PROJECT -->
 ## About The Project